SCCAF/sccaf/README.md

 pip install sccaf
 ```

+Installation time on laptop with 16 GB of RAM and academic (LAN) internet connection: <10 minutes.

 ## Bioconda

 You can install SCCAF with bioconda (please setup conda and the bioconda channel if you haven't first, as explained [here](https://bioconda.github.io/user/index.html)):